 Looking for a Color Picker Tool, Color Palette Tool or other Color Tools to help you with DIY Design?
-I've wrapped up 3 ways you can find the best Color Picker Tool and Color Palette Tools for you as a DIY Designer (and they are fun to use!).
+I've wrapped up 4 ways that you can find the best Color Picker Tool and Color Palette Tools for you as a DIY Designer (and they are fun to use!).

 Posts on this blog may contain affiliate links, which means we receive a small commission at no cost to you if you purchase through a link.

 Ready to get your color on?
-Let's take a look at 3 types of tools that I can't live without right now, when it comes to DIY Design.
-An awesome Color Picker Tool, Color Palette Tools and a third surprise tool for Color Inspiration (in spades!).
+Let's take a look at 4 types of tools that I can't live without right now, when it comes to DIY Design.
+Two awesome Color Picker Tools, Color Palette Generator Tools and a third surprise tool for Color Inspiration (in spades!).

 The Best Color Tools to use now in your DIY Designs